How the concepts of systems thinking and complexity sciences have played a role in the evolution of agile.

 Desirability testing: Innovation at the British Heart Foundation

-How we helped the British Heart Foundation to test its ideas and assumptions with desirability testing.
+How we helped the British Heart Foundation validate ideas and assumptions with desirability testing.

 How would you define innovation in a business context?
 For some, it’s about incremental change – your products and services getting better with each new iteration.
 For others, it’s about taking big bets – charting unknown territories that might change your business entirely.